vdutat/nuxeo-custom-thumbnail-factory/README.md

 #### Configuration variable in `nuxeo.conf`

-Consider `DocType1` being the document type and `schema1:image` being the `Blob` metadata for which you want to render in the `thumbnail` view:
+Consider `DocType1` being the document type and `schema1:image` being the `Blob` metadata for which you want to render a thumbnail image in the `thumbnail` view:

 ```
 nuxeo.thumbnail.DocType1.metadata=schema1:image